ALL ABOUT US

 We dreamed of quitting the rat race and turning our passion into our business.
 It hasn't been easy and wow have we made some mistakes!
-After nearly ten years we have finally achieved our goal of making a living from our art and we love it!
+Twelve years later we are settled into making a living from our art and we love it!
 There's nothing more thrilling than hearing the phrase "I have to have that!" because our work is full of feelings and memories and we hear it when someone really connects.
 Our work tends to draw on features, textures and colours from the places we love.
 We are pretty lucky living in the South West.
-Our home and workshop is in Bath, so we enjoy spending time with friends visiting favourite haunts from the Cotswolds to Cornwall.
+Our home and workshop is in Bridport, so we enjoy spending time with friends visiting favourite haunts in Dorset, Wiltshire, Somerset, The Cotswolds, Devon and Cornwall.

 MORE ABOUT US

 Our life changed in 2005 when we worked for a year with Voluntary Service Overseas, in Namibia, and came back determined to ditch our professional careers and follow our vocation.